ProspectOne/flexbalancer-js-docs/Custom-Answers-API.md

 ```typescript
 declare const logger: ILogger;
 ```
-Useful if you need to log any events that can be seen at the Raw Logs list of the [PerfOps Panel](https://panel.perfops.net)
+Useful when you need to log any events that can be seen at the Raw Logs list of the [PerfOps Panel](https://panel.perfops.net)

 ```typescript
 function onRequest(req: IRequest, res: IResponse) {